 RALEIGH, NC (WBTW) – The North Carolina state health department has released its daily update on COVID-19 cases in the state.

-As of Saturday morning, there have so far been 11,509 laboratory confirmed cases of COVID-19 in the Tar Heel State, according to the North Carolina Department of Health and Human Services.
+As of Sunday morning, there have been 8,830 cases of the novel coronavirus in North Carolina, according to the NC Department of Health and Human Services.

-Click here for more details on cases in North Carolina.
+Click here for more detailed information about cases in North Carolina.